hstreamdb/docs/docs/en/release_notes/HStreamDB.md

 - Fix several memory leaks caused by grpc-haskell
 - Fix several zookeeper client issues
-- Fix the problem that the checkpoint store already exists during server startup.
+- Fix the problem that the checkpoint store already exists during server startup
-- Fix the inconsistent handling of the default key during the lookupStream process.
+- Fix the inconsistent handling of the default key during the lookupStream process
-- Fix the problem of stream writing error when the initialisation of hstore loggroup is incompleted.
+- Fix the problem of stream writing error when the initialisation of hstore loggroup is incompleted
-- Fix the problem that hstore client writes incorrect data.
+- Fix the problem that hstore client writes incorrect data
-- Fix an error in allocating to idle consumers on subscriptions.
+- Fix an error in allocating to idle consumers on subscriptions
-- Fix the memory allocation problem of hstore client's appendBatchBS function.
+- Fix the memory allocation problem of hstore client's ``appendBatchBS`` function
-- Fix the problem of losing retransmitted data due to the unavailability of the original consumer.
+- Fix the problem of losing retransmitted data due to the unavailability of the original consumer
 - Fix the problem of data distribution caused by wrong workload sorting

 ### Java Client